Nullreff/redpile-old/README.md

 * CONDUCTOR - Block that can be powered
 * INSULATOR - Block that cannot be powered
 * TORCH - Powers wires and switches off when powered
-* REPEATER - Powers a block in front if it receives power from the block behind
+* REPEATER - Powers a block in front if it receives power from the block behind.
+Delays signal by `state + 1` ticks and locks up if powered by another repeater from the side.
+* COMPARATOR - Combines the powers of the block behind it and the block to the side of it.
+If `state > 1` it subtracts the side from behind.
+Otherwise, it only propagates if the rear block's power is greater than the block to the side.

 **STATUS**